geearen/Jujutsu-Kaisen-Gotchi/README.md

     3. Use jquery to test game buttons works properly ✔️ DONE
     4. UPDATE the CSS File to look more viewable ✔️DONE
     5. add the basic game logic = changing key value pair and showing on the html ✔️ DONE
-    6. Create a time function ✔️ DONE
+    6. Create a timer function ✔️ DONE
     7. Add metric modifier and if statements to cap the health and hunger metric ✔️ DONE
     8. Add a reset function, increase level (sukuna) and fix start time ✔️ DONE
     9. Add root colors on css ✔️ DONE